- A quick glance at what nibbler tool to use

 One of the best things about nibblers is that they can create cuts without warping or distorting.

-This quality makes them excellent choices for situations where you want to preserve the appearance of the material.
+This quality makes an excellent choice for situations where you want to preserve the appearance of the material.

 Why nibblers are the best tool for cutting sheet metal

-One of the main advantages that nibblers have over electric shears and tin snips is that they are less prone to jamming, this is because they cut a sizable amount of material off the workpiece.
+One of the main advantages that nibblers have over electric shears and tin snips is that the tool is less prone to jamming.
+This is because the blade cuts a sizable amount of material off the workpiece in each stroke.

-Most nibblers punch fairly wide holes as they cut.
-This gives the mobility and ability to cut around corners easily–which is where jamming usually takes place–nibblers are not likely to get caught in the material as compared to other tools like electric shears and tin-snips.
+Most nibblers punch fairly wide holes as the cutter head runs.
+This gives the mobility and ability to cut around corners easily–which is where jamming usually takes place–nibblers are not likely to get caught in the material as compared to other tools like electric shears and tin snips.

 Nibblers can even cut over corrugated metal sheets efficiently, even when cutting at an angle.